derdoktor667/flight32/README.md

 ### ✈️ Flight & Control
 *   **MPU6050 IMU Integration**: Get reliable attitude and heading data with our seamless MPU6050 integration.
 Includes on-the-fly calibration.
 *   **Flysky IBUS Receiver Support**: Rock-solid connection to your Flysky receiver using the IBUS protocol.
+Channel mappings (Roll, Pitch, Throttle, Yaw, Arming, Flight Mode, and Auxiliary channels) are fully configurable via the terminal and saved persistently.
 *   **DShot Motor Control**: Precise and efficient motor control using the ESP32's RMT peripheral and DShot300 protocol.
 *   **PID Controller**: A full PID controller for flight stabilization with easily adjustable gains via the terminal.